The page has been translated by Gen AI.

 Service Overview

-Event Streams cluster is composed of multiple Broker nodes, and Brokers can be installed from a minimum of 1 to a maximum of 10, typically installed with 3 or more.
+Event Streams cluster is composed of multiple Broker nodes, and Brokers can be installed from a minimum of 1 up to a maximum of 10, typically installed with 3 or more.
 Zookeeper can be installed separately to manage the distributed Brokers, and if not installed separately, it is installed together on the Broker node.
 Additionally, a tool for managing Kafka called AKHQ (Apache Kafka HQ) is provided, allowing users to manage cluster operations through it.

 Provided Features